 Familiarize yourself with the tools that will make your research easier.
-Some are listed below.
-Also look into the tools available in many of the databases.
+Also look into the tools available in most databases.
 Almost all databases have a tool that allows direct export of citations to RefWorks.

 - LinkSource - look for LinkSource in any non full text item.
 This product looks for electronic full text in other available resources.

 Research Help Now!
 Ask research/reference questions 24/7 via chat or email.
 Lawrence Tech partners with other academic institutions to provide round-the-clock, virtual reference service.
 So, if we are not available to assist you, a librarian from another institution will answer your question.